kabojnk/densities/README.md

 - `outputDir` — Output directory, can be overriden by command line switch.
 Default value is `./res`.
 - `files` — A list of all image files to process
     - `dimensions` — *SVG only* an array, as [width, height]. **This is the intended dimension at mdpi (1x size ratio)**.
 If unspecified, defaults to the actual image‘s size
     - `sourceDensity` — The density of the source image.
-If specified, treats the size of the source image as a specific density.
-E.g. you may have a high-res 1920x1080 image, but you want the mdpi output size to be 640x360... you can put in a source density of "xxhdpi" and it will scale the images accordingly.
+This is a great way to avoid having specify `dimensions` and having everything automatically resize.
+By default, it is assumed that the source density is `mdpi` (a scale of 1x), so by specifying a value like `xxhdpi` will assume the image is already at 3x scale, making the operation work flawlessly.
     - `quality`: Values range from 0 to 100.
 This includes PNGs.

 **Example files listing**: